richardp2/richardp2.github.io/_posts/2012-04-01-georges-first-hike.md

 By the time George was ready to go on, the weather had definitely taken a turn for the worse so unfortunately we took the decision to turn back and skip Pen-y-Fan for today.
-It was a bit disappointing having to turn around when we were so close, but on the other hand we got to the top of Corn Du with a 7½ week old baby in March!!! :-) I think George had a good day even if he was asleep for most of it.
+It was a bit disappointing having to turn around when we were so close, but on the other hand we got to the top of Corn Du with a 7½ week old baby in March!!! :smiley: I think George had a good day even if he was asleep for most of it.

 <iframe src="http://maps.google.co.uk/maps/ms?msid=215094904436363903208.0004bc9c9ff4aa5f54060&amp;msa=0&amp;ie=UTF8&amp;t=h&amp;ll=51.877445,-3.441124&amp;spn=0.037091,0.090122&amp;z=13&amp;output=embed" height="350" width="525" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="clear:left;"></iframe><br />
 <small>View <a style="color: #0000ff; text-align: left;" href="http://maps.google.co.uk/maps/ms?msid=215094904436363903208.0004bc9c9ff4aa5f54060&amp;msa=0&amp;ie=UTF8&amp;t=h&amp;ll=51.877445,-3.441124&amp;spn=0.037091,0.090122&amp;z=13&amp;source=embed">George&#8217;s First Hike</a> in a larger map</small>